lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 **PKI:**
   Public Key Infrastructure, as defined in [RFC5280].

-**SHARED SECRET:**
+**SHARED SECRET KEY:**
-  A value established between two communicating parties for use as cryptographic key material, but which cannot be learned by an active or passive adversary.
+  A value established between two communicating parties for use as cryptographic key material suitable for direct use by symmetric cryptigraphic algorithms.
 This document is concerned with shared secrets established via public key cryptographic operations.

 ## Composite Design Philosophy